What is it?

 Possibly ineffective for...

 - Infant development.
-Adding the omega-6 fatty acid arachidonic acid along with an omega-3 fatty acid called docosahexaenoic acid (DHA) to infant formula does not seem to improve brain development, vision, or growth in infants.
+Adding the omega-6 fatty acid called arachidonic acid to infant formula, along with an omega-3 fatty acid called docosahexaenoic acid (DHA), doesn't seem to improve brain development, vision, or growth in infants.

 - Multiple sclerosis (MS).
 Taking omega-6 fatty acids does not seem to prevent the progression of MS.